-It’s also worth noting that protein from animal based foods is typically more bioavailable and has a higher protein efficiency ratio.
-It’s possible that we have increased our total protein intake to compensate for a decrease in the bioavailability of available proteins since the introduction of the 1977 Dietary Guidelines for Americans and people started eating less animal based foods.
+It’s also worth noting that protein from animal-based foods is typically more bioavailable and has a higher protein efficiency ratio.
+It’s possible that we have increased our total protein intake to compensate for a decrease in the bioavailability of available proteins since the 1977 Dietary Guidelines for Americans, and people started eating less animal-based foods.

 What about vitamins?

 We’ve had an inkling there is something beneficial in natural fertilisers (i.e. the poo and decomposing compost that plants love) that synthetic fertilisers lack for nearly a century.

 Back in the early 1920s, experiments were done to see if food grown with synthetic fertilisers was better or worse than the traditional method of replenishing the soil with manure.